Witbank: Transport

 Witbank is located along the railway line linking Pretoria to Maputo and for many years served as the transport gateway to the Mozambiquean port.
 In recent years, this line has been under frequent threat of collapse due to underground coal fires in disused mines in the area.

-Two national highways, the N4 from Pretoria and the N12 from Johannesburg, converge in eMalahleni and then continue to Komatipoort, on the border of Mozambique.
+Two national highways, the N4 from Pretoria and the N12 from Johannesburg, converge in eMalahleni and then continue to Mbombela and Komatipoort, on the border of Mozambique.
 Together, these routes form the Maputo Corridor, a strategically important alternative to the South African ports of Richards Bay and Durban on the Indian Ocean shores of the country.

 Economy

 Witbank is in a coal mining area with more than 22 collieries in the municipal radius.
 There are a number of power stations (such as the Duvha Power Station), as well as a steel mill (Evraz Highveld Steel and Vanadium Limited) nearby which all require coal.
 The farm land surrounding Witbank is fast being bought by investors, coal mining companies and real estate developers to accommodate the rapid growth of the city which is good for local businesses and residents.
 The region has the dirtiest air in the world due to the coal mining and plant power stations.

 Likewise, the sustained growth of the commercial areas and suburbs has presented significant challenges to the municipal government.
 Potable water supplies, sewage treatment, electricity distribution, refuse collection and road maintenance are particularly affected, arousing sustained ire amongst the local residents.
 Relatively high summer rainfall since 2008 has caused significant damage to municipal roads, creating large numbers of potholes and leaving large amounts of debris on the road surfaces.